 The allies counter-attacked and forced them to stop at the Battle of the Marne.

-14 SEPTEMBER. - The local 4th Battalion moved to Newcastle where the whole of the Northumbrian Division was billeted.
+14 SEPTEMBER. - The local 4th Battalion moved back to Newcastle where the whole of the Northumbrian Division was billeted.

 It would not move to the Continent until the following April and there followed a period of intense training.